What is “driving while disqualified”

 Terms of imprisonment can occur even for first offenders.
 If the court is satisfied not only that you knew you were disqualified, but that you also displayed a blatant and wilful disregard for the order, then a term of imprisonment is often the starting point.
 Second offenders are often dealt with very harshly by the court.

 Have you been caught driving while having a disqualified licence?
-Or have had your license taken away but still need it for work?
 Then call Woods & Co Lawyers Today.

 It is important that you have legal representation when charged with driving while disqualified as actual terms of imprisonment can result.
 Recently there have been a number of decisions from our Supreme Court reinforcing the view that actual terms of imprisonment should result.